Travelbound logo

 Owned by Travelbound, the Château du Molay is an integrated part of the local community for an authentic French experience.

-Our strong relationships with local producers mean that we know the best places to give students a personal look at the area’s rich culinary heritage.
+Our strong relationships with local producers mean that we know the best places to give students on a food technology school trip to Normandy a personal look at the area’s rich culinary heritage.

-Whether it’s a goats’ cheese farm, bread-making, or a cider workshop (with apple juice for the kids!), you’ll always get a warm welcome and a great experience!
+Whether it’s a goats’ cheese farm, a snail farm or a cider workshop (with apple juice for the kids!), you’ll always get a warm welcome and a great experience.

 Find out more about the Château du Molay